10 After-Sun Products Reviewers Swear By - E! Online

+Now that summer is pretty much here, many of us will be spending a lot more time outdoors.
+Whether your summer plans involve laying out under the sun all day long to get a tan or running around a theme park all day, it's important to have certain products handy so you can keep your skin healthy and protected.

-After over a year spent mainly indoors, we don't blame you if you want to lay out under the sun all day long to get a tan.
-But as we all know, spending extended time in direct sunlight can you put you at risk for sunburns and more skin conditions.
-However, if you do end up staying outside a little too long without sun protection and happen to get a burn, there are remedies that will relieve discomfort and promote healing.
+As we all know, spending extended time in direct sunlight can you put you at risk for sunburns and more skin conditions, which is why applying sunscreen is super important.
+However, things happen and sometimes you just forget to put it on or reapply when you need to.
+If you do end up staying outside a little too long without sun protection and happen to get a burn, the good news is, there are remedies that will relieve discomfort and promote healing.

 Below, we rounded up 10 after-sun lotions and sprays that reviewers swear by for the days when you have too much fun in the sun.